OpenBB-finance/OpenBB/discordbot/README.md

 ### HEROKU

+1. Replace the general requirements.txt with the one in the discordbot folder.
-1. Create a Heroku account at: https://signup.heroku.com/
+2. Create a Heroku account at: https://signup.heroku.com/.
-2. Click 'Create a new app'
+3. Click 'Create a new app'.
-3. Go to the 'Settings' page, and then find Config Vars
+4. Go to the 'Settings' page, and then find Config Vars.
-4. Add GT_DISCORD_BOT_TOKEN and GT_IMGUR_CLIENT_ID with their associated values
+5. Add GT_DISCORD_BOT_TOKEN and GT_IMGUR_CLIENT_ID with their associated values.
-5. Go to the repository:https://github.com/GamestonkTerminal/GamestonkTerminal and fork it if you have not already done so
+6. Go to the repository:https://github.com/GamestonkTerminal/GamestonkTerminal and fork it if you have not already done so.
-6. On the 'Deploy' page select Github as the deployment method
+7. On the 'Deploy' page select Github as the deployment method.
-7. Select 'enable automatic deploys' if you would like for the server to update every time you update your fork
+8. Select 'enable automatic deploys' if you would like for the server to update every time you update your fork.
-8. Go to the 'Resources' tab and turn on the worker
+9. Go to the 'Resources' tab and turn on the worker by pressing the pencil to edit and then pressing the toggle button.

+**NOTE:** If you only want the bot to run in the cloud you are done, if you would like it to run on your local machine read below.

 ## Discord Configs